School-based initial teacher training

 Salaries whilst training

 Unfortunately, there are currently no salaried training places in schools in North Lincolnshire.
-This applies to both the school-centred initial teacher training course, and the Primary School Direct placements.

 Other financial support